 6. Intuitive Navigation

-Similar to fast load times, this is about improving the user experience.
-Ideally, a user shouldn’t need to click more than 3 or 4 times to find what they’re looking for from any given spot.
+Similar to fast load times, this is about improving the user experience (UX).
+Ideally, a user shouldn’t need to click more than 3 or 4 times to find what they’re looking for from any given location on your website.

 You want your site structure to be simple, clear, and easy to use so that UX is flawless.

-If you feel like you’re stuck on a good navigational layout, we’d encourage you to look at industry leaders and learn from their website navigation.
+If you feel like you’re unsure how to create a good navigational layout, we’d encourage you to look at industry leaders and learn from their website navigation.

 7. Awesome Design

-Simple steps like making more important things bigger, enabling site-wide search, and creating visually appealing graphic design matter to both users and search engines.
+Simple steps—like making important details bigger, enabling site-wide search, and creating visually appealing graphic design—matter to both users and search engines.

 8. Mobile Optimized Design